joao-carloto/FireRobot/README.md

 - Use the preferences window to change the locator preferences and the options for variable creation and usage.
 - You may select resource files and automatically add its path to the *Settings* section.
 - You may select a group of test steps and automatically convert them to a new keyword that will be added to a resource file.
 - To run the current test script just click on the play button.
-You must have the <a href='http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions' target='_blank'>RobotFramework</a> and the <a href='https://github.com/rtomac/robotframework-selenium2library#installation' target='_blank'>Selenium2Library</a> installed.
+You must have the <a href='http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions' target='_blank'>Robot Framework</a> and the <a href='https://github.com/rtomac/robotframework-selenium2library#installation' target='_blank'>Selenium2Library</a> installed.
 To help the installation you might want to use this <a href='http://joao-carloto.github.io/RF_Install_Script/' target='_blank'>script</a>.
 - The test script can be saved to a .txt or .robot file and reused later, on FireRobot or another IDE.
 In Linux, or Mac OS X, you must explicitly use one of these extensions when naming the test file.
 In Windows, .txt will be used by default, if none is indicated explicitly.
 - Linux and Mac OS X users must open the test report manually, after the test is run.